timBrockman/timbrockman.com/src/index.md

 ---

 ##### Current Endeavors
-As a Data Science student and Full Stack developer, I'm collect better data and make it more opperational, both in the projects I'm developing and for the stake holders it would be valuable to.
-Good data can uncover new opportunities for improvement, refinement, or automation.
+As a Data Science student and Full Stack developer, I'm collecting better data and making it more opperational.
+Good data leads to new opportunities.

 ###### Full Stack Developer